Akmeena4u/Web-Development-Bootcamp/007-NextJS/001-Basics/notes.md

 **Next.js for Beginners Series - Introduction**

+**Next.js Overview:**

+- ** 0.
+Adoption by Companies:**
+  - Notable companies like Netflix, TikTok, Twitch, Hulu, Notion, Target, and Nike use Next.js.
+  - Node.js website migrated to Next.js for long-term use.

 **1. What is Next.js?**
 - Next.js is a React framework for building web applications.
 - It simplifies the process of building fully-featured, production-ready applications by providing additional features beyond React.